 Though that difference is only one note, the #11, that one note makes a big difference in your solos.

-To help you practice the exercises and fingerings in this lesson, here’s a C Lydian backing track.
+To help you practice the exercises and fingerings in this lesson, here’s an F Lydian backing track.

-To expand your Lydian chord knowledge, here are eight more chord shapes that are built from the Lydian scale.
+To expand your Lydian chord knowledge, here are eight more chord shapes that are built from the Lydian mode.

 Here are four Lydian chords with a 6th-string root that you can practice, take to other keys, and apply to your comping over major family chords.

-You can use these chords in the same way as you would the Lydian scale.
+You can use these chords in the same way as you would the Lydian mode.

 This means that you can use any of these shapes over a IVmaj7 chord, such as the Cmaj7 in bar four of Autumn Leaves.

 As well, you can replace a Imaj7 chord with any of these shapes when you want to add tension to your jazz guitar chords.

 Be careful when playing Lydian chords as tonic chords in a major key.